riceissa/issarice.com/wiki/about-this-site.md

   shouldn't become "too big", and in slogan form, "if a personal site is too big, that means there aren't enough [Subwikis](https://subwiki.org/)".

-This site is my attempt to realize [gwern]’s idea of [Long Content]()---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] It is also an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts.
+This site is my attempt to realize [gwern]’s idea of [[long content]]---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] It is also an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts.
 In particular, I strive to make all the source files used to produce this site human-readable (by writing pages in [Pandoc] markdown and storing them in [plain text](http://wcm1.web.rice.edu/my-academic-book-in-plain-text.html)), version-controlled (with [git](!w Git_\(software\))), and